reu/chip8.js/README.md

 ## Running the tests

 The emulator is almost completely covered with automated tests.
-You can run the VM tests using node, with the `test` task:
+You can run the CPU tests using node, with the `test` task:

     $ make test